2021 Africa Cup of Nations: Venues

 With the Africa Cup of Nations expanded from 16 to 24 teams, six venues were used across five Cameroonian cities.
-The six stadiums selected to host matches were the Olembe Stadium and Stade Ahmadou Ahidjo, both in the capital Yaoundé, the Japoma Stadium in Douala, the Limbe Stadium in Limbe, the Kouekong Stadium in Bafoussam and the Roumde Adjia Stadium in Garoua.
+The six stadiums selected to host matches were the Olembe Stadium and Ahmadou Ahidjo Stadium, both in the capital Yaoundé, the Japoma Stadium in Douala, the Limbe Stadium in Limbe, the Kouekong Stadium in Bafoussam and the Roumde Adjia Stadium in Garoua.
 The opening match of the tournament and the final took place at the newly built 60,000 seater Olembe Stadium in Yaoundé.